 Discuss how inspection findings are to be characterized during an inspection exit meeting.

+Discuss acceptable conduct for NRC inspectors during a Vendor Inspection.
+Explain why Vendor Inspectors must be mindful of their conduct during a Vendor inspection.
+Give some examples of common things that Vendor Inspectors must not do during inspections.

 Discuss how allegation-related information should be handled and/or addressed during the inspection.